 Housing costs in Cranford are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Cranford is a decidedly white-collar town, with fully 89.49% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Cranford is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Cranford who work in office and administrative support (14.86%), management occupations (13.10%), and sales jobs (11.08%).
+Cranford is a decidedly white-collar town, with fully 90.13% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Cranford is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Cranford who work in management occupations (14.60%), office and administrative support (12.96%), and teaching (11.13%).

 Also of interest is that Cranford has more people living here who work in computers and math than 95% of the places in the US.

 Cranford is a somewhat ethnically-diverse town.
 The people who call Cranford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Cranford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cranford include Italian, German, Polish, and English.
+The greatest number of Cranford residents report their race to be White, followed by Asian.
+Important ancestries of people in Cranford include Irish, Italian, German, Polish, and English.

 The most common language spoken in Cranford is English.
 Other important languages spoken here include Spanish and Portuguese.